Peugeot moves closer to Dongfeng deal as sales sag

 Thierry Peugeot's eventual replacement by a new independent chairman is now a given, according to one, with the French state favouring Louis Gallois, a senior civil servant and industrialist who already sits on the Peugeot board.

-The green light clears the way for negotiations in earnest on the deal price, with Dongfeng so far willing to offer about 7 euros and Peugeot holding out for 8 euros per share, one of the people said.
+The green light clears the way for negotiations to begin in earnest on the deal price, with Dongfeng so far willing to offer about 7 euros and Peugeot holding out for 8 euros per share, another source said.

 Dongfeng and the French state would each contribute between 500 million and 800 million euros, according to one, with the Peugeot family also paying 100 million euros for new shares.